USA Gymnastics releases report on sex abuse scandal that rocked sport

 - USA Gymnastics used a "grievance procedure" to handle reports of abuse, and until 2013 required an athlete or their parent to file a written complaint to the very people with influence over their success.

-- There is no written protocol for how to handle allegations of abuse.
+- There was no written protocol for how to handle allegations of abuse.

 - Clubs and members were historically not required to report sexual misconduct or other abuse to USA Gymnastics or law enforcement.